Time out in North Somerset

 A guide to leisure and tourism in the district.

 North Somerset’s rich and varied landscape offers spectacular coastline with stretches of long golden sand, woodlands, beautiful open countryside in the Mendip Hills Area of Outstanding Natural Beauty and the secluded Blagdon and Chew Valley lakes.
-Abbots Pool, Jubilee Park, Trendlewood Community Park, Uphill Hill Local Nature Reserve and Watchhouse Hill won Green Flag Awards for green spaces in 2013.
+Abbots Pool, Jubilee Park, Trendlewood Community Park, Uphill Hill Local Nature Reserve and Watchhouse Hill won Green Flag Awards for green spaces again in 2014.

 We have a range of exciting leisure and sporting opportunities whatever your interest or level of skill including walking, cycling, horse-riding, sailing, sea or river fishing, water-skiing, windsurfing, kiting, canoeing, golf, gliding, caving, climbing and dry slope ski-ing.
 For more information download the Active Directory - a guide to physical activities and healthy living for adults in North Somerset .